felixp7/lunar-logo/README.md

 As of 26 January 2017, Lunar Logo supports over 100 procedures (you can find the list at the end of `lunar.py`).
 See the tutorial for an overview.

 The software is considered alpha quality.
 It's been tested and debugged to a degree, and all the essentials should be working correctly, but some features are prone to change, especially error handling.
 Don't rely too much on them yet.

-Known bug: as of 29 January, the variable scoping example is broken.